How to Remove a News Article, Arrest Record, Police Blotter, and/or Mugshot from Google Search or the Internet

 • Reviewing the content to see if it qualifies as revenge porn, harassment, cyberbullying, defamation, defamation in kind, sextortion, etc.

-• Analyzing the content to see if it is eligible for deindexing for being in violation of Google’s content policies, such as exploitative removal practices, images of minors, doxxing, revealing of personally identifiable information, revenge porn, ect.
+• Analyzing the content to see if it is eligible for deindexing for being in violation of Google’s content policies, such as exploitative removal practices, images of minors, doxxing, revealing of personally identifiable information, revenge porn, etc.

 • Litigating and obtaining court orders for removal and serving them on the website and search engines;